 Setting Description Group Setting Check to allow Enable Container Hosting and Enable Container Hosting for other Terminals settings to be applied to all terminals in the Terminal Group.
 This can be applied at the Terminal Group level only.
 Enable Container Hosting Check to enable Container Host Display Clients to run on this terminal.
 Enable Container Hosting for other Terminals Check to allow this terminal profile to appear in the Container Host Display Client Wizard to host containers for other thin clients.
-Settings Click to launch the Container Host Settings dialog, where Ram Disk Size can be changed, and there is an option to Preload Container Images.
+Settings Click to launch the Container Host Settings dialog, where you can change Ram Disk Size.

-Figure 110 - Container Host Settings
+Figure 104 - Container Host Settings